ninest/typer/README.md

 Fill up your details accordingly.
 Find these details on the Firebase console.

+After this, go to the "Authentication" tab and enable anonymous sign in.

 #### Hosting

 The game is hosted with Vercel.
 To host a debug version of the app, run